 Arkopravo Patra

 I am Arkopravo Patra.
-Bharat (India).
-Process engineer by trade.
+India.
+Process engineer by profession.

 What follows is not a CV.
 It is a map of where the work has traveled—and what it found there.